oracle/node-oracledb/.github/ISSUE_TEMPLATE/bug_report.md

 Give your database version.

-Also run node and show the output of:
+Also run Node.js and show the output of:

     process.platform
     process.version